wgu-opensource/osmt/ui/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Whitelabel JSON config
-The default config file is located in `src/assets/config.json`.
+A whitelabel JSON file's URI can be defined in the environment file for deployment.
 This file is loaded dynamically at runtime and can be replaced without rebuilding with access to the deployed file.
+The URI can be set for each angular environment by setting `environment.whiteLabelConfigUri`.

-The uri of the configuration can be set for each angular environment by setting `environment.whiteLabelConfigUri` to any uri other than the default location.
-At app launch, the file is downloaded in an api call and is deserialized into the AppConfig property `AppConfig.settings` which is available globally.
+On app launch, the file is downloaded in an api call and is deserialized into the AppConfig property `AppConfig.settings` which is available globally.

 ### How to update the shape of the config
-If any changes to the signatures need to be made.
-Such as adding new properties, then the interface used to type-check the configuration must be updated.
+If any changes to the signatures need to be made, such as adding new properties, then both the interface and class located in `src/app/models/app-config.model.ts` must be updated.

-The interface IAppConfig provides the expected shape of the json files.
-Modify this interface, then ensure that all json config files that may be loaded are similarly updated.
+* The interface IAppConfig provides the expected shape of the json files and type safety when parsing config JSON.
-If the file can't be deserialized into an implementation of IAppConfig, the app should fail at launch.
+* The class DefaultAppConfig defines our default set of configurations when no overriding URI is provided.

 ## Further help